skaji/mi6/README.md

 DESCRIPTION
 ===========

-App::Mi6 is a minimal authoring tool for Perl6.
+App::Mi6 is a minimal authoring tool for Raku.
 Features are:

-  * Create minimal distribution skeleton for Perl6
+  * Create minimal distribution skeleton for Raku

   * Generate README.md from lib/Main/Module.pm6's pod